rolling-stock-scheduling/rssched-solver/README.md

   - override_reassign: given a provider and a receiver vehicle as well as a segment of the provider's tour: insert the segment into the receiver's tour removing all conflicting nodes

+- transition modifications:

+  - update_vehicle: the tour of a vehicle (and in particular the distance traveled) has changed an can be updated

+  - remove a vehicle from a cycle

+  - add a vehicle to a cycle

+  - move a vehicle from one cycle to another

+  - replance a whole cycle

+- transition cycle modification

+  - 3-opt-move: given a cycle and three indices i, j, k, the cycle is split into three parts and the order of the parts is changed

 #### objective framework

 - an objective consists of a hierarchy of linear combinations (levels) of indicators of a schedule (called solution)